paths-erc/atlas/src/components/Home/MissionStatementMd.md

 The CMCL to Unicode converter—still under active development— is available for free usage at http://paths.uniroma1.it/cmcl2unicode/index.html.
 Its source code is hosted on **PAThs** repository on Github (https://github.com/paths-erc/cmcl2unicode) and is released with open source license (MIT: https://opensource.org/licenses/MIT).
 All users are warmly invited to report any issue that might help further development at https:// github.com/paths-erc/cmcl2unicode/issues.
 The converter is currently being used—and will continue to be used in the future—to parse and migrate Coptic texts from CMCL to **PAThs** databases and online repositories, specially for texts being marked up (see section 7.
 A selection of marked-up texts).

+### 11. A complete list of names of copyists, with their parental relationship and their scribal networks, and indication of the place where they practiced their work, on the basis of the information provided by the colophons.

+### 12. A large-scale codicological description of the codicological units which at the moment is limited to a few cases.

+### 13. A complete list of ancient and modern bibliological units

 ## What you will find in the future in PAThs?

 Aside the work that is already finished or is still ongoing the following issues are a core priority of the **PAThs** project and will be faced in the near future:

-- A complete list of names of copyists, with their parental relationship and their scribal networks, and indication of the place where they practiced their work, on the basis of the information provided by the colophons.
 - A complete list of names of historical characters, gods, ecclesiastic and civil titles and roles, religious groups, and other notabilia, as they appear in titles and colophons.
-- A large-scale codicological description of the `codicological units` which at the moment is limited to a few cases.
-- A complete list of ancient and modern `bibliological units`.
+- A complete classification of book bindings with related ad-hoc descriptive terminology.

 ## What you will not find in PAThs?